Wendy-Tabitha/ascii-art-output/README.md

 * Command-Line Interface-: Accessible via the command line for easy input and output.
 * Error Handling:- Implements robust error handling to ensure reliable performance.
 * We also included our own bannerfile i.e lean.txt
 * Additionally, the program must still be able to run with a single [STRING] argument.
-Example : (go run . hello) output printed should be (hello) in the specified graphical representation
+Example : (go run . hello) output printed should be (hello) in the default graphical representation(in our case the default is standard)
+* The flag accepted is the one with two hyphen (--).
 ## Instructions to run locally

 To clone this repository, copy the command below on your terminal: